COMP2113-game/Tic-tac-toe/README.md

 #### Generation of game sets or events

 This game will allow users to choose between two different game level: Easy and Impossible.
-In the Easy level, the user will play against the computer which moves randomly.
+In the Easy level, the user will play against the robot which moves randomly.
 In the Impossible level, the user will play against an AI agent who uses minimax strategy.

 #### Data structures for storing game status: